CSI-Cancer/ocular_streamlining/README.md

 The list of slides in the Excel sheet format is used as the raw immutable data from which canonical data that is input the model is used.
 Name of the file does not matter as long as the file extension is .xlsx.
-Typically, the Excel sheet has two columns.
+Typically, the Excel sheet has two columns:
-"Slide_id" and "Classification".
-The classification column is optional.
+"slide_id" and "classification" ("classification" is optional).
 This needs to be manually placed in the ./data/raw/ folder.

 <table>